 While marriage and family therapists can work in private practice, they also can provide their services in a variety of other settings, such as mental health centers and hospitals.

-Benefits of an LMHC and an LMFT
+Benefits of the LMHC and LMFT Roles

 If you are choosing between working in clinical mental health counseling or marriage and family therapy, consideration of their respective benefits can be worthwhile.